Pugs are happy little souls who just want to be by your side.

 They may be good little watchdogs, but they’re likely to greet an intruder with an affectionate nuzzle, begging for a bit of fuss.
 Due to their genetics, Pugs are renowned for their snuffling and snorting, not to mention their snoring.
 While some may think this is utterly adorable, the sad reality is, they just can’t breathe properly.

-As well as playing outdoors, they also enjoying chasing toys at home and giving them a good chew – it’s very entertaining to watch.
+As well as playing outdoors, they also enjoy chasing toys at home and giving them a good chew – it’s very entertaining to watch.

 If Pugs do not receive the love and attention they crave, they’ll be constantly begging for your attention which may press their owner’s buttons.